pachyderm/pachyderm/doc/getting_started/local_installation.md

 ## Next Steps

-Now that you have everything installed and working, check out our [beginner_tutorial](LINK) to learn the basics of Pachyderm such as adding data and building analysis pipelines.
+Now that you have everything installed and working, check out our [Beginner Tutorial](./beginner_tutorial.html) to learn the basics of Pachyderm such as adding data and building analysis pipelines.